AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56415-performance-of-partial-price-indexing-is-slowed-down-due-to-a-delete-query.md

 ## Issue

-Perfomance of [!UICONTROL partial price indexing] is slowed down due to a [!UICONTROL DELETE] query when the database has a lot of partial price data index.
+The performance of [!UICONTROL partial price indexing] is slowed down due to a `[!UICONTROL DELETE]` query when the database has a lot of partial price data index.

 <u>Steps to reproduce</u>:

-1. Create 300000 products and 10 websites using the large performance profile.
+1. Create "300000 products" and "10 websites" using the large performance profile.
 1. Login to the Admin Panel.
-1. Create 10 customer groups.
+1. Create "10 customer groups".
 1. Execute below query to add products to _cl table:

     ``